romaintb/todoist-api/README.md

 - **Unit Tests**: 47 tests covering all models, argument types, and core functionality
 - **Integration Tests**: 10 tests for complete workflows (can be run with real API access)
-- ** Documentation Tests**: Ensures all examples compile and run correctly

 ### Running Tests